 Cons: Thin waist belt, front pocket is difficult to get into

 This little pack sure packs a big punch.
-With its well thought out features, the Deuter Speed Lite brings home our Top Pick Award for its ability transition through a vast amount of activities.
+With its well thought out features, the Deuter Speed Lite brings home strong scores for its ability to transition through a vast amount of activities.

 One of the drawbacks of this pack is the thin hip belt, which really only aids in some stability.
 However, it can also be removed.

 The size of this pack is both a blessing and a curse, and you should be fully aware of your needs, coupled with the capabilities of the Speed Lite.
 If you're looking for a pack that is capable of holding a multitude of layers and gear, this is probably not the pack for you.
-Yet, if you're looking for something on light and fast days for trail running, multi-pitch climbing, peak bagging, and even some light ski mountaineering ascents, then it says it all in its name; the Speed Lite is the pack for you.
+Yet, if you're looking for something on light and fast days for trail running, multi-pitch climbing, and peak bagging then it says it all in its name; the Speed Lite is the pack for you.

 Within the duration that we used and abused this pack, it proved to be quite durable.
-Not only did it keep its contents mostly dry in our 24-hour water test, but it also protected camera equipment while dirt biking around the Utah desert.
-The zippers seal incredibly well; however, one thing to be aware of is that the buckles are Deuter proprietary buckles.
-This means that in the event of one breaking, it may be difficult and complicated to replace.
+It protected camera equipment while dirt biking around the Utah desert.
+The zippers seal incredibly well; however, one thing to be aware of is that the buckles are Deuter's proprietary design.
+This means that when one breaks, it may be difficult and complicated to replace.

 For $89, this pack is a great deal.
 This pack has more features than some of our heavier packs and with extra lashing and stow options, it can carry just as much.